 Check Your Energy Plan

-It’s easy to set and forget your energy provider, but shopping around could save you a fair bit.
-Use government comparison websites to see if there’s a better deal available.
+It is simple to set and forget your energy provider, but you could save a reasonable amount by comparison shopping.
+Compare government comparison websites to determine if you can get a better deal.

-Also check if your plan rewards off-peak use, which might suit your household’s schedule.
-Many Australians are unknowingly overpaying for electricity, especially during winter.
+Also, check if your plan pays for off-peak use, which could coincide with your household’s timing.
+Most Australians pay more than necessary for power, especially during winter.

 Use Your Oven Wisely